How To Care For Resin Flooring

 - Ensure you’re removing all chemical solutions that may attack the surface

-If you keep on top of your cleaning routine and regularly clean your floor, the appearance of your floor will be easily maintained.
+If you keep on top of your cleaning routine and regularly clean your resin floor, the appearance of your floor will be easily maintained.

 You may come across the following cleaning issues, so here are our tips to keep your flooring as clean as possible: